 Child's first name

 Child's last name

 Gender (optional) □ Male □ Female □

 Date of birth

 What is the main language spoken at home?

-Has this child already attended a ☐ 3-Year-Old
+Has this child already attended a kindergarten program? ☐ 3-Year-Old

-kindergarten program? ☐ 4-Year-Old
+☐ 4-Year-Old

 □No

-Are this child's immunisations up to □ Yes

-date?
-Your child must be fully vaccinated by the time they attend □No
+Are this child's immunisations up to date?
+Your child must be fully vaccinated by the time they attend kindergarten under the No Jab No Play ☐ Yes

+□No

-kindergarten under the No Jab No Play law.
-If you have answered no, please visit a health professional or Maternal and Child Health nurse to organise your immunisations before the kindergarten year begins.
-Evidence of up-to-date immunisation must be provided within two months of commencing kindergarten.
+If you have answered no, please visit a health professional or Maternal and

+law.
+Child Health nurse to organise your immunisations before the kindergarten year begins.
+Evidence of up-to-date immunisation must be provided within two

+months of commencing kindergarten.

-Is this child Aboriginal or Torres Strait ☐ Yes, Aboriginal
+Is this child Aboriginal or Torres Strait Islander? ☐ Yes, Aboriginal

-Islander? ☐ Yes, Torres Strait Islander
+☐ Yes, Torres Strait Islander

 ☐ Yes, Aboriginal and Torres Strait Islander

 □No

 Is the child a triplet or quadruplet? ☐ Yes

 □No

-Does the child meet any of the following criteria? ☐ Attends a 3-Year-Old program through Early Start Kindergarten or Access to Early Learning

-☐ Known to Child FIRST, Child Protection or family services

-☐ Been referred by a Maternal and Child Health nurse, support service or Out of Home Care provider

-Does the child require any additional support due to a disability including □ No